 Designing communication displays

 Communication displays come in lots of different shapes, sizes, weights and designs.
-Ultimately they have to meet the needs of the user as well as the needs of the environment and the people responsible for setting them up for use.
-This workshop gives hands on experience to participants in the design strategies for access and use of communication displays.
+Ultimately they have to meet the needs of the user as well as the needs of the environment and the people responsible for setting them up for use. these workshop training gives hands on experience to participants in the design strategies for access and use of communication displays.

 Using visual language to enhance social understanding